-The Walk Score, which is a point scale running from 1 to 100, measures your home’s proximity to everyday amenities, resources, institutions and infrastructure in your neighbourhood.
-For instance, it measures how quickly and efficiently you’re able to walk to public transit, the grocery store, community centre and schools.
-A higher walk score means that not only are the basics available to you, but so are those glorious extras like specialty food shops, cafés, restos and boutiques, green space and playgrounds, libraries and community meeting spaces, galleries, theatres and movie theatres.
+The Walk Score, which is a point scale running from 1 to 100, measures your home’s proximity to everyday amenities, resources, institutions, and infrastructure in your neighbourhood.
+For instance, it measures how quickly and efficiently you’re able to walk to public transit, the grocery store, community center, and schools.
+A higher walk score means that not only are the basics available to you but so are those glorious extras like specialty food shops, cafés, restos and boutiques, green space and playgrounds, libraries and community meeting spaces, galleries, theatres, and movie theatres.

 Walkability = More Time and Money, Less Environmental Impact

 And if you start to unpack what increased walkability means, you start to see why it’s so very important.
 With proximity to public transportation, not only are you saving time on your commute, but you’re also quite possibly saving money on not requiring a vehicle for the commute, which in turn decreases your environmental impact.
 The same is true for daily and weekly errands, where time and money is freed up, with a direct positive impact on your quality of life.
 Did you know, for most households, the second largest expense is transportation?
 So savings here really is significant.